 Did I get Ed Sheeran sued?

-So I often play at the various stages in Westfield London or Westfield Stratford throughout the year.
+So I often used to play at the various stages in Westfield London or Westfield Stratford throughout the year.
 This all happened after I managed to WIN (not at all smug about it) ‘Westfield Presents’ November 2015 Artist of The Month – sponsored by Sennheiser.
 One sunny afternoon I was singing on The Southern Terrace Stage at Westfield London, there was a nice passing family-friendly crowd gathering and so I decided to do a bit of Marvin Gaye’s “Let’s Get It On”.
 Appropriate.

 I love that tune.
 I used to sing it in school but for obvious reasons my teachers wouldn’t let me sing it in the school concerts…